-By default, mobile monitoring enables crash reporting for your mobile applications to help track and diagnose crashes.
+By default, enables crash reporting for your mobile applications to help track and diagnose crashes.
 When an Android application crashes, the agent uploads a crash report to the New Relic collector.
 The crash details will then be processed and de-obfuscated automatically if you are using ProGuard or DexGuard.

 The Android agent supports ProGuard and DexGuard.
 DexGuard is an extension to ProGuard, and it behaves the same as ProGuard when dealing with crash symbolication and obfuscated code maps.